 - Very lightweight

 - Adjustments are manual

 - Short cord

 You want your high-pile carpeting to remain beautiful and comfortable for as long as possible.
-To protect your investment, it is vital that you purchase a vacuum designed for high-pile carpeting.
+To protect your investment, it is vital that you purchase a best vacuum designed for high-pile carpeting.

 Which is best for you will vary based on your needs, but we are confident you will be happy with one of the five options above.